An alternative approach on the singular metric on a vector bundle: The positivity and the vanishing theorem

+\end{example} One refers to \cite{Laz04} for the definition of a stable vector bundle.
+Notice that in this situation if we directly apply Corollary 1.4 in \cite{Ina20b}, we obtain that

-\begin{example} Let $E$ be a stable vector bundle of rank $r+1$ over a smooth projective curve $Y$ of genus $\geqslant2$.
-Then it is proved in \cite{NaS65} that there exists a coordinate chart $\{V_{i}\}$ of $Y$ such that the transition matrices of $E$ can be written in the form $g_{ij}=f_{ij}U_{ij}$, where $f_{ij}$ is a scalar function and $U_{ij}$ is a unitary matrix on $V_{i}\cap V_{j}$.
-In this situation, there is a one-one correspondence between the singular Hermitian metric on $E$ and $\det E$.
+under the assumption that $\nu(\phi)<1$.
+Obviously $1<r+1$, hence it is more restricted than Proposition 5.1.
+We remark that the condition $\nu(\phi)<\frac{r+1}{k}$ in our result is not optimal yet. \begin{proof}[Proof of Proposition 5.1] Since $E$ is stable, it is proved in \cite{NaS65} that there exists a coordinate chart $\{V_{i}\}$ of $Y$ such that the transition matrices of $E$ can be written in the form $g_{ij}=f_{ij}U_{ij}$, where $f_{ij}$ is a scalar function and $U_{ij}$ is a unitary matrix on $V_{i}\cap V_{j}$.
+In this situation, there is a one-one correspondence between the singular Hermitian metrics on $E$ and $\det E$.